shoenig/test/README.md

 :ballot_box_with_check: v1.11.0 adds an ErrorAs helper

  - FS examples are more reliable
+ - Examples run on non-Unix OS when possible

 :ballot_box_with_check: v1.10.0 adds a `util` package for helpers that return values